A Hamburger Today

 I do wonder what the restaurant was doing with more romaine than anything else.
 But if traumatic childhood experiences followed by cathartic turns to crime-fighting are the hallmarks of every superhero origin, then unexpected late night restaurant guests, oddly stocked pantries, and wildly innovative chef-restaurateurs are the hallmarks of a good food origin story.
 Both are probably equally mythical.

 These days, most Caesar salads are made with an emulsified, pre-mixed, intensely flavored, creamy dressing rather than with the loosely emulsified mix that forms when you attempt Julia's take on Caesar's original recipe.
-So my question: can we combine lessons form the authentic and the modern versions of the salad to come up with something even greater?
+So my question: can we combine lessons from the authentic and the modern versions of the salad to come up with something even greater?

 (Spoiler alert: yes.)